Updated: July 17, 2023

 Waiting to Sell Your Business

-Business brokers are knowledgeable of the current market, what buyers are looking for, and sales comparables.
+Business brokers know the current market, what buyers are looking for, and sales comparables.
 They’re also experts in business valuation methods and the multiples typical for each industry.
-It is important to trust your broker with the pricing strategy they present to you and keep your expectations for your sale price realistic.
-Listing a business for sale at too high of a price will slow the process down, turn off potential great buyers and can ultimately cost you money at the closing table.
+It is essential to trust your broker with their pricing strategy and keep your expectations for your sale price realistic.
+Listing a business for sale at too high a price will slow the process down, turn off potential great buyers, and ultimately cost you money at the closing table.